chrisguest75/docker_examples/13_users_and_permissions/README.md

-# Example 13 - Users ad Permissions
+# Example 13 - Users and Permissions
 Demonstrates how users work within a container.

 ## Script to follow